mohsenasm/spark-on-yarn-cluster/Readme.md

     3. On the swarm manager, for each node, assign label `node-id`. (`docker node update --label-add node-id=1 node1_hostname`)
     4. Update file `swarm/spark-swarm-client.yml`.
 2. Run swarm cluster with `docker stack deploy -c spark-swarm.yml tpcds` and wait until all services in `docker service ls` be running.
-3. Run `ADDITIONAL_SPARK_CONFIG="--num-executors 25 --executor-cores 1 --executor-memory 1G" USE_CSV="True" python3 run_tpcds_on_swarm.py 1 10 20 40 35 70 100 120 135 150`.
+3. Run `ADDITIONAL_SPARK_CONFIG="--num-executors 25 --executor-cores 1 --executor-memory 1G" USE_CSV="False" python3 run_tpcds_on_swarm.py 1 10 20 40 35 70 100 120 135 150`.
 Then history will be on `hdfs:///spark-history` and on `./output/spark-history` in the host.
 4. Remove the cluster:
     1. Remove all services: `docker stack rm tpcds && docker-compose -f spark-swarm-client.yml down -v`
     2. On each nodes: